mehwisha01/Design-Portfolio/content/posts/FourQ/index.md

 ## Prototyping

-Prototypes were absolutely crucial to our user experience as users including stakeholders were able to get their hands on interaction and the proces flow.
-These prototypes are just a glimpse into the system and may help new designers to see what the hi-fi prototypes should look like and be acceptible by users and all stakeholders.
+These prototypes were created and tested by different set of users while incorporating their feedback in the next iteration.
+Due to legal concers, full prototypes are not shared on these Figma links.

-<a href="https://www.figma.com/file/ViAQgeCRqZbHmXVVmKPsHP/Four-Q-WIP?node-id=2071%3A63733">Figma Link </a>
+<a href="https://www.figma.com/file/nRGtCSnq7ARYMV55f4EXGm/Demo-Prototype?node-id=0%3A1">Figma Link </a>

 <a href="https://www.figma.com/file/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=783%3A0"> Product Upgrades </a>

-<a href = "https://www.figma.com/proto/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=791%3A0&scaling=min-zoom&page-id=783%3A0"> Clickable prototype </a>
+<a href = "https://www.figma.com/proto/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=2443%3A0&scaling=min-zoom&page-id=2259%3A2098&starting-point-node-id=2259%3A2099"> Clickable prototype </a>

+<a href = "https://www.figma.com/file/ViAQgeCRqZbHmXVVmKPsHP/Four-Q-WIP?node-id=2071%3A5911"> Report Dashboard </a>

+<a href = "https://www.figma.com/file/SI5ZE4nKcGQSVyBB0x3duC/FourQ?node-id=4219%3A24704"> Product based Report </a>

 ## Journey Mapping